-If you do not intend to use your computer for an extended period of time while it is disconnected from AC power, place the computer into Hibernate mode or turn it off.
+If you do not intend to use your computer for an extended period of time while it is disconnected from an AC power source, place the computer into Hibernate mode or turn it off.

 If the battery pack runs out of power while your computer is in Sleep mode, you will lose all unsaved data.
 Going back to the previous work state is impossible.
 To avoid loss of data, you should save your data frequently.